Chanoian/cloud-native-bootcamp-iks-full/lab-05-kube-probes.md

 ### Base Pod YAML for Container Health and Container Startup Issues

 Here is the Pod yaml file to be used for both scenarios.
 Add the probes, then create the pod in the cluster to test it.
-The folder /energy-shield includes the implementation used in the container for your interest.

 ```yaml
 apiVersion: v1